YoobeeWebTutors/javascript-manual/src/12-strings.md

 `charAt` accepts an integer representing the position in the string, and will return a string of one character long containing the character at that index in the string.

+Each character in a string has an index: it's position in the string.
+The first character is at position 0.
+A string with a length of 5 will have its last character at index 4.

 ```js
 var fruit = "Plums";
 console.log(fruit.length); // 5